-If we were in any doubt about where advisers might be securing the bulk of their business from in the months ahead, then two recent missives from the Bank of England and Moneyfacts, should certainly dispel them.
+If we were in any doubt about where mortgage advisers might be securing the bulk of their business from in the months ahead, in the mortgage market, then two recent missives from the Bank of England and Moneyfacts, should certainly dispel them.

 Both the Bank’s quarterly survey of credit conditions and Moneyfacts’ own research highlights the growing strength of the remortgage market and how the industry as a whole might well be relying on it throughout the rest of 2019.